 6. Tax Benefits of Commercial Real Estate vs. IRAs for Retirement

 Unlike IRAs, which are taxed at an investor’s regular personal tax rate when funds are withdrawn, when a borrower sells commercial real estate, they will pay capital gains taxes, which are generally much less than personal income taxes — at least for most investors.
 However, it should be noted that this is not the case for Roth IRAs.

 7. Qualified Business Income (QBI) Deductions

-The Qualified Business Income (QBI) deductions is another, somewhat complex deduction that commercial real estate investors may be able to take against their income taxes.
-The QBI deduction includes income from passive sources, and permits eligible individuals to deduct 20% of qualifying income.
+The Qualified Business Income (QBI) deduction is another, somewhat complex deduction that commercial real estate investors may be able to take against their income taxes.
+The QBI deduction includes income from passive sources and permits eligible individuals to deduct 20% of qualifying income.
 However, determining how much can be deducted is somewhat difficult.

 Certain limitations include the greater of 50% of W-2 wages paid or, 25% of W-2 wages paid plus 2.5% of the depreciable basis of the property in question.
 In most cases, the second calculation is used, due to the fact that the majority of CRE investments are held in SPEs with few (or no) employees.
 It should also be noted that capital gains income from the sale of a commercial property does not count as eligible income for the QBI deduction.

 8. 1031 Exchanges Allow Owners to Defer Capital Gains

 The 1031 exchange is another extremely helpful tool that commercial real estate investors can utilize to their benefit.
 1031 exchanges allow commercial real estate investors to defer the payment of capital gains taxes to the IRS, as long as they exchange their property for another “like-kind” commercial property within a certain period of time.
 This like-kind property must be of greater or equal value to the initial property, and cannot be a single family home used as the owner’s personal residence.